 Families listened to the book "The Wonder" and then worked together to draw, paint and create pictures of their most wonderful school.

-In the classrooms, Mrs. Robson and Mrs. Walker led the children in circle time and meditation.
+In the classrooms, the children were led in circle time and meditation.
 Each class also had time in the wild wood area and were able to be very creative both indoors and outdoors, in a variety of ways.

 We received some wonderful comments from parents and children about the day: